Ready to begin? Will this be smart turkey? In other words, are you keen and wise to core cold turkey recovery insights?

 13. Avoid Crutches - A crutch is any form of reliance that is leaned upon so heavily in supporting recovery that if quickly removed would elevate risk of relapse.
 For example, it's okay to begin an exercise program.
 Just don't allow your recovery to become dependent upon it, so that an injury, bad weather or a sudden lack of time leaves you feeling that your healing can't continue.(Chapter 6)

-14. Extra Fruit & Veggies - Do you want to minimize weight gain?
+14. Extra Fruit & Veggies - Want to minimize weight gain?
 Pre-cut, prepare and keep handly healthy fruits and vegetables instead of candies, chips and pastries.
 Celery and carrots can be used safely as short-term substitutes.
 A 2012 study found that increased fruit and vegetable consumption can substantially increase 30-day cessation rates.
 (Chapter 6)

 15. No Legitimate Excuse for Relapse - Recognize that nicotine use will not solve any crisis.
 Fully accept that there is absolutely no legitimate excuse for relapse, including an auto accident, financial crisis, the end of a relationship, job loss, a terrorist attack, a hurricane, the birth of a baby, falling stocks, or the eventual inevitable death of those we love.
 (Chapter 14)